-Paul Kelly, Missy Higgins and John Butler are among more than 80 Australian musicians, venues and music industry bodies declaring a climate emergency and calling for the Australian Government to stop new coal projects, including Adani, and phase out existing coal mines and coal-fired power stations.
+Paul Kelly, Violent Soho, Jimmy Barnes, The Avalanches, Montaigne, Missy Higgins, Paul Kelly, Mushroom Music Group and Unified Music Group are among more than 200 Australian musicians, venues and music industry bodies declaring a climate emergency and calling for the Australian Government to stop new coal projects, including Adani, and phase out existing coal mines and coal-fired power stations.

 In the lead-up to the 2019 election, prominent Australian musicians Dead Letter Circus and Montaigne hand-delivered a copy of the Music Scene Climate Change Declaration to Shadow Minister for the Environment Tony Burke in Sydney, as well as Dr Kerryn Phelps AM, the Minister for Wentworth.
 Copies of the Declaration were sent to Environment Minister Melissa Price and all sitting federal MPs and Senators.

 In 2022, the time for action is now.
 Green Music Australia's No Music On A Dead Planet Campaign in 2022 is a national action as part of the global #NMOADP campaign, in collaboration with Music Declares Emergency.